 - Heart diseases.
-Coronary heart disease, cardiomyopathy, heart failure, and atrial fibrillation can cause blood clots that can lead to a stroke.
+Ischemic heart disease, cardiomyopathy, heart failure, and atrial fibrillation can cause blood clots that can lead to a stroke.

 - Smoking.
 Smoking can damage blood vessels and raise blood pressure.
 Smoking also may reduce the amount of oxygen that reaches your body’s tissues.
 Exposure to secondhand smoke also can damage the blood vessels.

 - Age and gender.
 Your risk of stroke increases as you get older.
 At younger ages, men are more likely than women to have strokes.
 However, women are more likely to die from strokes.
 Women who take birth control pills also are at slightly higher risk of stroke.